bazelbuild/bazel/site/en/remote/output-directories.md

                 foo/bartest.log               such as foo/bar.log might be an output of the //foo:bartest test with foo/bartest.status            foo/bartest.status containing exit status of the test (such as PASSED or FAILED (Exit 1), etc)
-              include/                    <== a tree with include symlinks, generated as needed.
-The bazel-include symlinks point to here.
-This is used for linkstamp stuff, etc.
             host/                         <== BuildConfiguration for build host (user's workstation), for building prerequisite tools, that will be used in later stages of the build (ex: Protocol Compiler)